The Ultimate Guide to Credit Cards

 This is not a complete list of possible fees.
 The fee amounts you’ll pay depend on how you use the card, and several fees are avoidable, including a monthly fee or per-use fee.

-It pays to spend some quality time reviewing a card’s fee schedule in the cardholder agreement.
-In fact, you should read the entire cardholder agreement before signing up for the card.
+It’s really worth taking some time to go over a card’s fee schedule in the cardholder agreement.
+In fact, reading the entire agreement before signing up is a smart move.

 How Does a Prepaid Debit Card Work?